The idea of Mumbai Metro - Is the world developing or dying?

 Photo of Aayushi Bindal Aayushi Bindal

 Senior Associate in the Public Policy team at the Mumbai office of Cyril Amarchand Mangaldas.
 Aayushi has graduated from Government Law College, Mumbai in 2019.
-Her experience includes project financing, debt financing transactions across various sectors including renewable energy, ports, warehousing & logistics, health and public policy work on issues pertaining to sustainable development, fintech.
+Her experience includes policy research, advisory and advocacy to Ministries, regulators and private clients on financial services, fintech, payments, data protection, content regulation, artificial intelligence, digital competition, climate finance, among others.
+She has also worked on several project and debt financing transactions across various sectors including renewable energy, ports, warehousing & logistics.
 She can be reached at aayushi.bindal@cyrilshroff.com